gyao852/PhippsPassServer/README.md

 6. An example of the identifier would be: *pass.org.conservatory.phipps*

 Every Apple project typically has an associated App ID.
 It is likely that you already have a default one associated with your Apple account, but if not:

 1. Log into https://developer.apple.com
 2. Click the 'Certificates, IDs, & Profiles' tab
 3. Under 'Identifiers', click 'App ID's'
 4. Add a new App ID with the + symbol
 5. Provide the ID with a description, and an explicit App ID name
-6. An example of the identifier would be: *com.phipps* (it will be appended with your Apple Account's App ID Prefix).
+6. An example of the identifier would be: *com.phipps* (it will be appended with your Apple Account's App ID Prefix)

 Another important facet for this service to run successfully is to provide valid PEM certificates in the /app/certificate directory.
 The below steps are for creating the 'Pass Type ID', and 'Apple Push Services' certificates:
 1. Log into https://developer.apple.com